Chris Adkins, cello,

 Mr. Adkins enjoys gardening, songwriting and woodworking, but most of all spending time with his wife, Dallas Symphony Orchestra violinist Alexandra Adkins, and their six children.
 Chris Adkins has been with Walden since 1993.

-Jo Boatright, piano
+Jo Boatright, Artistic Director

 Jo Boatright, Artistic Director for Walden Chamber Music Society, studied with Max Lanner at Colorado College, received her Master of Music from the New England Conservatory in Boston, and worked extensively with the great Hungarian pianist Lili Kraus whom she assisted at Texas Christian University.
 She co-founded Voices of Change in 1974 and the Walden Chamber Music Society in 1981.
 She is the pianist for the Walden Chamber Music Society, Artistic Director Emerita of Voices of Change and Music Director Emerita of the First Unitarian Church of Dallas.
 She has won four Adventuresome Programming Awards given by ASCAP and a Grammy Nomination in 1999 for the CD “Voces Americanas”.
 Ms. Boatright has toured Europe, Russia, and the Americas and has served music professorships at Texas Christian University, the University of Texas (Arlington and Dallas), and Southern Methodist University.
 She has appeared as concert soloist with many orchestras including the Boston Pops Orchestra, the Dallas Symphony Orchestra, and in Colorado with Music in the Mountains (Durango).
 She may be heard on CRI, Redwood, Crystal, Odyssey, Albany, Centaur, and Music & Arts recording labels.
 Ms. Boatright directs the annual Princeton Peak Piano Retreat in Buena Vista, CO.